Cellamare conspiracy: Background and plot

 With the support of the Spanish ambassador, a plot to carry out the transferral was soon woven into the entourage of the duchess.
 According to the memoirs of the duchess's lady-in-waiting, Baroness de Staal, Melchior de Polignac and the Duke of Richelieu were part of the plot.

-The Duke of Richelieu was then having a romantic affair with one of the regent's daughters, Charlotte Aglaé d'Orléans.
-The baroness's memoirs said that the duke and the duchess of Maine had wanted to call a meeting between the États généraux on the matter.
+The Duke of Richelieu was then having a romantic affair with one of the Regent's daughters, Charlotte Aglaé d'Orléans.
+The baroness's memoirs said that the duke and duchess of Maine had wanted to call a meeting of the États généraux on the matter.

 The correspondence between the duchess of Maine and Alberoni was later intercepted by the police and so was reported to the regent who acted swiftly; on 9 December, the Prince of Cellamare was arrested and sent back to Spain; Alberoni was arrested on 5 December 1718 at Poitiers.
 The duchess was exiled to Dijon while her husband was imprisoned in the fortress of Doullens in Picardy.
 The Duke of Richelieu was imprisoned in the Bastille where he was later visited by his lover, Charlotte Aglaé d'Orléans, dressed in disguise.

 However, the guilty members of the plot were all pardoned by 1720 and allowed to return to their residences.

-On 9 January 1719, France declared war on Spain, following in the footsteps of England who had done so a couple of weeks earlier, on 27 December 1718.
+On 9 January 1719, France declared war on Spain, following in the footsteps of Great Britain who had done so a couple of weeks earlier, on 27 December 1718.

 Two years later, the aims of the Cellamare conspiracy were revived in the Pontcallec conspiracy, four leaders of which were executed.